Wednesday, December 11, 2013

-Candy Canes in Chocolate, great for stirring in coffee or hot chocolate) or make some Candy Cane Fudge, but since I like food on a stick, I thought I'd make Candy Cane Chocolate Covered Marshmallows--the stick, of course, is a candy cane.
-I've made Smores on a Stick, and they turned out great, so I essentially did the same thing substituting a small candy cane for the plain stick and using crushed candy cane pieces for the graham cracker crumbs.
+I like food on a stick, and these Candy Cane Chocolate Covered Marshmallows--the stick, of course, is a candy cane--are great!
+This is just a variation on Smores on a Stick.
+All you do differently is substitute a small candy cane for the plain stick and use crushed candy cane pieces in place of the graham cracker crumbs.
 These, didn't turn out very pretty, but they're incredibly tasty!
-Oh well, I learned a few things.. trial and error.
+I have learned a few things.. trial and error.
+You can also use homemade marshmallows or good quality marshmallows, but those packaged Puff Marshmallows hit the spot, too!

 CANDY CANE CHOCOLATE COVERED MARSHMALLOWS